sydalexander/sydalexander.github.io/_posts/2023-12-15-FinalProject.md

 ---
-title: "Excess Deaths and New Data: More Modifications to Chakraborty's Study"
+title: "Excess Deaths and New Data: Beginning a New Replication of Chakraborty's Study"
 excerpt_separator: "<!--more-->"
 categories:
   - Final Project